ZhengYuan-Public/zhengyuan-public.github.io/_posts/2019-06-04-PythonNotes.md

 results = foo_func(my_args, my_kwargs)
 ```

 Problem: Important metadata such as the name, doc string, annotations, and calling signatures are lost.
-Workarounds >>>
+Workarounds $$ \longrightarrow $$

 ```python
 from functools import wraps